At Geelong Breast Clinic we offer a breast ultrasound service which allows for “real time” imaging of the breast.

 Read all the instructions given to you by your doctor or provided by us, as you may be required to fast depending on the type of imaging.
 Wear clothing that will provide easy access to the area requiring imaging.
 Please bring any previous, relevant examinations for comparison.
 If you have diabetes, or you are on any medication, please contact us to check special preparation instructions, and our staff will advise of any specific preparation.

-The Sonographer will explain the procedure you are having and answer any questions you have.
-You will generally be asked to change into a gown and lie down on a padded bed.
+A female sonographer will perform your examination in a darkened room so that she can see the images clearly on the screen.
+You will generally be asked to change into a gown and lie down on the ultrasound table.
 A clear, water based gel will be spread over the skin and a transducer gently rubbed over the breast to take a series of pictures.
 The gel will not stain your clothing.

 On occasion, a radiologist may need to speak with you and perform some ultrasound scanning as well, in order to clarify what has been shown in the images and ensure the question asked by your referring doctor is answered accurately.

 Most breast ultrasound examinations are completed within 15-20 minutes.